Racially-motivated arson attack on restaurant condemned as ‘deplorable’

 “Police would appeal to anyone with any information in relation to the incident, to contact detectives on 101 quoting reference number 68 21/08/24.”

+“Unfortunately, the reality we faced was beyond anything I could have imagined.

+“While this has been a painful experience, I sincerely hope that this crime marks the end of such hatred.
+The world is vast and full of hope, and we must continue to look forward.”

-North Belfast MP John Finucane described the attack in Newtownabbey as “sickening and deplorable”.
+North Belfast MP John Finucane described the attack as “sickening and deplorable”.

 He added: “This business operates to serve our community and employ workers.
 It is totally unacceptable that it has been targeted in this way.